irmen/Pyro5/Readme.rst

 - util methods regarding object/class inspection moved to new server module
 - rest of util module renamed to serializers module
 - replaced deprecated usages of optparse with argparse
+- @expose and other decorators moved from core to new server module

 changes done in earlier pyro5 version